Shobhit1/copyright_injector/README.md

 This extension contributes the following settings:

-* `copyrightInfo.company`: add the name of the company that will be injected in the copyright template.
+- `copyrightInfo.company`: add the name of the company that will be injected in the copyright template.
 Can put your name in it as well.
-* `copyrightInfo.ignore`: A comma-delimited string of folders to ignore in file paths.
+- `copyrightInfo.ignore`: A comma-delimited string of folders to ignore in file paths.
-* `copyrightInfo.matchPattern`: A pattern to find all files.
-Defaults to '**/* which is equivalent to all files
+- `copyrightInfo.matchPattern`: A pattern to find all files.
+Defaults to '\*_/_ which is equivalent to all files

+## Usage

+### Inject Current file

+Steps:

+- Ctrl/Cmd + shift + P or F1
+- Select, Copyright Injector: Inject in current file
+- Save file

+Please make sure that you have proper configurations entered in the workspace/user settings for this to work.
+Otherwise the extension will take default values.

+### Inject All files

+Steps:

+- Ctrl/Cmd + shift + P or F1
+- Select, Copyright Injector: Inject in all files

+Please make sure that you have proper configurations entered in the workspace/user settings for this to work.
+Otherwise the extension will take default values.

-## Known Issues
+## Issues and Enhancements

+Please use [GitHub](https://github.com/Shobhit1/copyright_injector) to report issues and also to request enhancements.

 ## Release Notes

-### 1.0.0
+### 0.0.1

 Initial release.